JobRunr

-JobRunr is an open-source job-scheduling library for the Java platform that lets developers enqueue, delay or run recurring background tasks across one or many JVMs while persisting state in a relational or NoSQL data store.
+JobRunr is an open-source job-scheduling library for the Java platform that lets developers enqueue, delay, or run recurring background tasks across one or many JVMs while persisting state in a relational or NoSQL data store.

 History

-First released in April 2020 by Belgian developer Ronald Dehuysser, the project has become a popular alternative to Quartz Scheduler and Spring Batch for cloud-native workloads owing to its lightweight API, seamless integration with other frameworks (such as Spring or Quarkus) and embedded dashboard.
+First released in April 2020 by Belgian developer Ronald Dehuysser, the project has become a popular alternative to Quartz Scheduler and Spring Batch for cloud-native workloads owing to its lightweight API, seamless integration with other frameworks (such as Spring or Quarkus), and embedded dashboard.
 Dehuysser unveiled the initial public version of JobRunr on GitHub during the early COVID-19 lockdowns, positioning it as "Hangfire for Java."
 The library compiled cleanly on the JDK 17 early-access builds by July 2021, signalling an emphasis on forward compatibility and participation in Oracle's Quality Outreach programme.

 Version 4.0 (September 2021) marked the first major milestone.
-InfoQ reported that the release added a job-analysis performance mode, static-method lambda support and optional byte-code caching, together with first-class starters for Spring Boot, Quarkus and Micronaut.
+InfoQ reported that the release added a job-analysis performance mode, static-method lambda support and optional byte-code caching, together with first-class starters for Spring Boot, Quarkus, and Micronaut.

 Six months later, JobRunr 5.0 shipped with default-retry configuration, cron extensions supporting "last-day" semantics and an officially supported Spring Native starter.
 The update also introduced Duration-based recurrent scheduling and optional MDC propagation in the dashboard logs.

 JobRunr 6.0 (February 2023) focused on developer ergonomics: a fluent JobBuilder API, arbitrary job labels, an opt-in Micrometer metrics bridge and performance tweaks that halved enqueue latency under load test.

 With JobRunr 7.0 (May 2024) the project embraced JDK 21's virtual threads, automatically switching the worker pool when the host JVM supports it, and replaced random UUIDs with time-based UUIDs to reduce database-index fragmentation.
 The release also moved the @Recurring annotation into the core module and introduced an InMemoryStorageProvider for rapid CI pipelines.

+Version 8.0 (July 2025) introduced carbon-aware job scheduling, which uses CO₂ intensity forecasts from the European electricity grid to shift discretionary workloads into periods of cleaner energy.
+JVM Weekly described the feature as part of a broader movement in the JVM ecosystem toward sustainable computing.
+The release also added Kotlin serialization support, a redesigned dashboard notification centre, Kubernetes autoscaling metrics with KEDA integration, and a multi-cluster dashboard for monitoring several JobRunr installations from a single console.

+Version 8.5 (March 2026) simplified Kotlin support and reduced startup times, while the Pro edition gained external job support and dashboard audit logs.
+Version 8.6 (May 2026) delivered full JDK 26 compatibility, official support for Quarkus 3.33 LTS, and performance improvements for recurring jobs.